HarrisZ$^+$: Harris Corner Selection for Next-Gen Image Matching Pipelines: HarrisZ

 so that the maximum absolute gradient value at each pixel location $\mathbf{x}$ is chosen

 and likewise for $I^\star_y$ from the vertical derivatives $L_y$ and $V_y$.
-As shown in Fig.~\ref{hz_mask}, $I^\star_x$ and $I^\star_y$ produce a better edge mask $M_\sigma$, but they must not be employed for computing the filter response $H_\sigma$, as according to preliminary experiments they can lead to worse results.
+As shown in Fig.~\ref{hz_mask}, $I^\star_x$ and $I^\star_y$ produce a better edge mask $M_\sigma$ but, according to our preliminary experiments, they should not be used for computing the filter response $H_\sigma$ since they lead to worse results.

 \item In the actual setup, keypoint patches at scale index $i=0$ will get a support region of $25\times25$ px, while HardNet descriptor input patches are $32\times32$ px~\citep{hardnet}.
-Up-sampling is always required in this case, which can introduce noise and spurious details affecting the descriptor robustness.
-To avoid this the final scale of the keypoints extracted at $i=0$ is elevated to be the same as for $i=1$, which provides $35\times35$ px patches. \item As keypoints for $i=0,1$ get the same final scale $\sigma$, local maxima on their union is considering following again the greedy approach with a distance of 1 px.
-This avoids almost-duplicated keypoints. \item For scales in the range $0\le i\le1$, the input image is doubled using Lanczos interpolation, and the scale adjusted accordingly, before being processed as described in Sec.~\ref{hz_desc}.
-Extracted keypoints are reported to the original reference system as final step.
+Upsampling would be required in this case, which can introduce noise and spurious details affecting the descriptor robustness.
+In order to avoid patch upsampling, the final scale associated to the keypoints extracted at $i=0$ at the end of the computation is replaced with the scale value associated to $i=1$, which provides $35\times35$ px patches.
+Patch downsampling does not negatively affect the HardNet descriptor. \item As keypoints for $i=0,1$ get the same final scale $\sigma$, i.e.~both scale indexes output $35\times35$ px patches, local maxima on their union is considering following again the greedy approach with a distance of 1 px.
+This avoids almost-duplicated keypoint patches. \item Before being processed as described in Sec.~\ref{hz_desc}, the input image for scales with indexes i $=0,1$ is doubled using Lanczos interpolation so as the scale value $\sigma$ to reflect the image size adjustment.
+Extracted keypoints are then reported back to the original reference system by halving the coordinate and scale values.
 This modification aims at introducing sub-pixel quality details and hence to finer characterizing keypoints, also under the observation that discretized Gaussian kernels with standard deviations around 1 pixel for practical purposes provide basically the same convolution output ($\sigma=1,1.4$ px for $i=0,1$).
 Besides Lanczos, the bilinear and bicubic interpolations were considered, but they provided worse results. \end{enumerate} Figure~\ref{hz_hzplus} shows the differences between HarrisZ and HarrisZ$^+$, underling the relations between scales and localization accuracy, as well as the different distribution of the corners on the image.